Counselling Services at South Island School

 How to make an appointment

-• Speak with your Tutor or Head of House/Year or Ms. Lucie Purves (Vice-Principal) who will help you to arrange an appointment
+- Speak with your Tutor or Head of House/Year or Ms. Lucie Purves (Vice-Principal) who will help you to arrange an appointment

-• Email a school social worker / counsellor directly
+- Email a school social worker/counsellor directly

-• Call or Drop by the Social Worker’s Office (2240-6703 / 2240-6761) / School Counsellor’s Office (2240-6784/ 6292-5848) for making an appointment directly
+- Call or Drop by the Social Worker’s Office (2240-6703 / 2240-6761) / School Counsellor’s Office (2240-6784/ 6292-5848) to make an appointment directly

-• Talk to your parents who can help you by doing any of the above (# Parents are welcome to contact the counsellor for consultations or referrals too.)
+- Talk to your parents, who can help you by doing any of the above (Parents are welcome to contact the counsellor for consultations or referrals, too.)

 Commitment to the process

 Counselling is a collaborative process for both you and the counsellor.
 Engaging in the process will definitely help you to move forward though you may find it takes some time to talk openly with the counsellor.
-It will be important to commit yourself to scheduled appointments and taking responsibility for emailing or texting your counsellor in advance if you are unable to attend any meeting.
-It will help us re-arrange meetings with other student in need.
+It will be important to commit yourself to scheduled appointments and take responsibility for emailing or texting your counsellor in advance if you are unable to attend any meeting.
+It will help us re-arrange meetings with other students in need.
 You may reschedule another appointment.

 On occasion, students are mandated to counselling to focus on issues which result in a breach of our school rules or special well-being concerns.
 Such appointments are usually made in collaboration with Tutors, Heads of Year or House, Individual Needs, Ms. Purves (Vice-Principal) and, on occasion, parents.
-Students are not referred just because they disrupt lessons and/or expressed anger, but based upon emotional difficulties, mental health issues or for another reason which has the potential to escalate or have an increased negative impact upon emotional wellbeing and learning.
+Students are not referred just because they disrupt lessons and/or express anger, but based upon emotional difficulties, mental health issues or for another reason which has the potential to escalate or have an increased negative impact upon emotional wellbeing and learning.
 Your commitment is vital in the process.

 Advice to Parents